orstavik/customAttributes2/README.md

 2. ...filterFunctions (`one:two`)
 3. ...defaultAction functions (`alpha:beta`)

 The event is either a native event (such as `click`), or a custom event that triggers a new event.
-Custom events are declared using `customEvents.declare("prefix", DefinitionClass);`
+Custom events are declared using `customEvents.declare("type", DefinitionClass);`

 The filterFunctions and defaultAction are the same type of functions.
 If a set of defaultAction functions are declared, then  essentially the same, a set of functions declared using `customEventFilters.define("prefix", DefinitionFunction);`.